digikar99/dense-arrays/README.md

 To enable copy-free slicing, one needs the concept of offsets and strides which are outside the scope of the ANSI standard.
 Technically, one could get implementors to maintain this separate array object, but hey, if you could implement this *over* the ANSI standard, why not?!

 On my machine, dense-arrays-plus works on SBCL and CCL - and to some extent on ECL as well.
 I'm not setting up CI just yet to save myself some CI-debug-time.
-In particular, three systems are provided
+In particular, the following systems are provided

 - `dense-arrays`: the super bare essentials
 - `dense-arrays-plus-lite`: some utilities
+- `dense-arrays+static-vectors`: provides `*use-static-vectors*` and `*use-static-vectors-alist*` and adds a `:static` keyword to make-array to enable usage of [static-vectors](https://github.com/sionescu/static-vectors) in the background
-- `dense-arrays-plus`: more utilities
+- `dense-arrays-plus`: more utilities as well as static-vectors

 Minimalists would want to stick to the first two.
 The last one also introduces